tendermint/budget/README.md

 A primary use case is for Gravity DEX farming plan.
 The budget module can be used to create a budget plan that defines Cosmos Hub's FeeCollector module account where transaction gas fees and part of ATOM inflation are collected as source address and uses a custom module account (created by budget creator) as destination address.
 Read [spec docs](./x/budget/spec/01_concepts.md) to get to know more about the module.

-⚠ **Budget module v1 is in active development** ⚠
+## Versions

-- see the [main](https://github.com/tendermint/budget/tree/main) branch for the latest
-- see [releases](https://github.com/tendermint/budget/releases) for the latest release
+See the [main](https://github.com/tendermint/budget/tree/main) branch for the latest, and see [releases](https://github.com/tendermint/budget/releases) for the latest release

 ## Dependencies